Gmail sending limits in G Suite

 When you use the Gmail for mobile app in IMAP mode, the IMAP sending limits (described in the table above) apply.

-G Suite administrators can check the Users section of the Google Admin console to find details on which limits were reached and when access will be restored.
+G Suite administrators can check the Users section of the Google Admin console to find details on which limits were reached.
 In some cases, an administrator can take action to restore access.
-For instructions, see Reset a Gmail suspension.
+For instructions, see Restore a suspended Gmail account.

 Accounts that are detected as sending spam might be permanently restricted from sending email.
 See Google's Spam and abuse policy.